Policy and Procedure Name:

 the rationale to support making the claim active.

-services staff may obtain the active/inactive claim history located on the
+claims services staff may obtain the active/inactive claim history located on

-status window under Milestone dates and assist the MCO with the active and
+the status window under “milestone dates” and assist the MCO with the active

-management system on the Status > Details window and the status reason would
+claims management system on the Status > Details window and the status

 3. Upon